 A base payment is the amount the agency would have received for fiscal year 1997 after the State distributed 75% of its allocated funds to the LEAs.
 In Indiana, the base pay amount is $519.40 per child that was counted for the 1997 December 1 count.
 For new charters, $519.40 would be multiplied by the number of students with disabilities reported on the December 1 count in the first year the school is in operation.
 The new charter will then use this number as the base pay total until federal regulations change.

 New schools that wish to receive their funding beginning in September need to submit estimated total enrollment, estimated free and reduced-price lunch count and the estimated special education child count to the Office of Special Education in August.
 The State will then generate the total allocation for the new school based on the formula described above.
 Once the new school receives the allocated amount, an application for that fiscal year must be completed and submitted to the IDOE Office of Special Education for review and approval.
 When the new school receives approval for the application, reimbursement forms may be submitted to the Office of Finance.
 If the new school has estimates that need to be adjusted after the December 1 count is submitted, the adjustments should be reported to the Office of Special Education, and the allocation amount could be altered.
-Please contact Jennifer Thompson, IDOE Grants Coordinator, at firstname.lastname@example.org or 317-234-1002 to discuss this process and to learn more information.
-Please click here to watch a WebEx on the FY 2013 Part B Grant Application, and here to view the corresponding PowerPoint.
+Please contact Jennifer Thompson, IDOE Grants Coordinator, at email@example.com or 317-234-1002 to discuss this process and to learn more information.
+Please here to view the FY2013 Part B Grant Application PowerPoint.
 For step-by-step instructions and guidance for new charters applying for the grant, please click here.
 Templates for the application can be found in the Learning Connection Community “IDOE – Special Education Administrators.”

 Title I Funding